 Posted on July 30th, 2020

-If you were stationed or employed at Camp Lejeune between August 1st, 1953, and December 31st, 1987, chances are that you were exposed to certain chemicals that contained high levels of toxicity.
-The chemicals identified have been linked to several types of cancer, including kidney cancer.
+If you stationed at a federally operated base, station, post, camp, or another facility either alone or with your family members, chances are that you were exposed to certain chemicals that contained high levels of toxicity.
+These chemicals have been linked to several types of cancer, including kidney cancer.

 In February 2014, the Centers for Disease Control and Prevention issued a report on the health impact of the contaminants found at Camp Lejeune.
 The report concludes that Lejeune Marines had about a 10 percent higher risk of dying from any type of cancer compared to the Marines stationed at Camp Pendleton - one of the hundreds of bases under investigation by state and federal authorities for potentially hazardous environmental contamination.
 Former Camp Lejeune Marines have a 35 percent higher risk of kidney cancer, as mentioned in the report.

 The International Agency for Research on Cancer has classified perchloroethylene - one of the most prevalent and health-hazardous contaminants found at Camp Lejeune - as a Group 2A carcinogen, which means that it is probably carcinogenic to humans, based on sufficient evidence for carcinogenicity in experimental animals and limited evidence in humans.
 In 2009, a committee of the National Research Council reviewed the scientific evidence on the association between renal toxicity and exposure to industrial solvents trichloroethylene (TCE) and perchloroethylene (PCE) identified at Camp Lejeune.
 The report included an in-depth examination of both human and animal studies of the renal toxicity induced by exposure to two solvents, both listed as "carcinogenic to humans":